zonika/rake-todo-web-0715-public/README.md

 end
 ```

 Run it by simply invoking `rake` from your terminal.
-Run `rspec` again and you should be on the next error.
+Run `learn` again and you should be on the next error.

 ## Task Prerequisites